Heroku Connect Database Tables

 Empty/Blank/NULL Strings

-Encrypted strings
+Encrypted Strings

 The way Heroku Connect handles encrypted strings depends on whether your Salesforce organization is using Shield Platform Encryption or Classic Encryption.